Products

 No product available!

-Module with acceleration and rotational speed sensor based on the MPU-6050 system.
-Equipped with a STEMMA QT connector, it communicates via the I2C interface.
-Adafruit 3886
+Module with acceleration and rotational speed sensor based on the MPU6050 system.
+It communicates via the I2C or UART interface

 The module with the ADIS16470 chip, which combines a 3-axis accelerometer and a gyroscope.
 The board is equipped with a Grove connector and communicates via the I2C or SPI interface.
 Seeed Studio 101020672